pzavolinsky/baked-i18n/README.md

     --warn-extra        Warn when the locale file contains unused translations --warn-missing      Warn when a translation required by source is missing in the locale file

+  Fixing locale options:
+    Note: fix options will modify the locale files in place, possible removing existing translations.
+Make sure those files are under source control or you have a backup before using fix options.

+    --fix-all           The same as --fix-missing and --fix-extra --fix-extra         Remove translations from locale files that are not required by the source file
+    --fix-missing       Add TODO translations to locale files that are required by the source file and not present in the locale file
 ```